AlexCabaangAccenture/skills-review-pull-requests/.github/steps/3-leave-a-review.md

-Hi Swapna / Kaustav,
+Hi Swapna, Kaustav

-As discussed, I’ve completed the high-level design and detailed requirements under SP-ESTG-5.
+As discussed, I’ve completed the detailed HLD draft and consolidated requirements in SP-ESTG-5 (Story Description).

+Please review when convenient.

-To proceed with the development setup, may I kindly request provisioning of the following resources:
+To proceed with the environment setup and begin implementation work, kindly help confirm/provision the following Azure resources:

-1. Resource Group under the correct subscription
+Resource Group under the correct subscription

-2. Storage Account (Blob + KeyVault access for encryption keys)
+Storage Account (Blob) for temporary encrypted/decrypted file handling

+Key Vault for storing private keys and SFTP credentials

-3. Function App (for File Ingestion + Decryption)
+Function App for File Ingestion + AES256 Decryption + Validation

-4. SFTP endpoint credentials (DIA > Westpac transfer)
+SFTP Endpoint Credentials (DIA → Westpac secure transfer)

-5. App Insights / Logging access
+Application Insights for monitoring, logging and alerting

-6. Service Bus Namespace (if required based on final design)
+Service Bus Namespace (if required, based on the final design and whether we decouple steps asynchronously)

-Please let me know if anything additional is needed on my side.

-Thanks,
+Let me know if you need the export of the HLD text or if we should upload a copy into Confluence after access is enabled.

+Thanks!

 Alex